PoneyClairDeLune/haysqueeze/README.md

 # Haysqueeze
-🍟 Configuration manipulation library for EPs.
+🍟 Configuration manipulation library for EPs and mixnets.

 Haysqueeze is developed on *nix.
 If you are using Windows for development, do not bring any Windows-specific files into the repository.